Quantum control of continuous systems via nonharmonic potential modulation: Feasibility

-After putting forth several protocols, let us now address aspects relevant to their experimental implementation.
-First, we will analyze the speed at which these protocols can be carried out in the absence of decoherence and which level of nonharmonicity is beneficial.
-Then, their robustness against decoherence arising from imperfections and coupling to other degrees of freedom will be checked.
-From now on, we will focus on the state preparation protocol with a single-well Gaussian potential.
 Concerning the protocol's speed, a fundamental restriction exists, the quantum speed limit~\cite{Deffner2017}, which gives the minimal time that is needed to perform a specific state transfer with a given fidelity threshold.
-Well-understood for two-level systems driven by static Hamiltonians~\cite{Deffner2017,Mandelstam1945,Margolus1998}, quantum speed limits have also been analyzed for time-dependent multilevel systems~\cite{Anandan1990,Deffner2013}, and, specifically, for the ground to the first excited state transfer in one-dimensional Bose-Einstein condensate~\cite{vanFrank2016}.
-We analyze such a case in a Gaussian potential to find a minimum time $\QSL$ needed to perform the excitation from the ground to the first excited state, $\GroundState(\Pos) \rightarrow \FockStateOne(\Pos)$, with some infidelity threshold for different values of nonharmonicity $\NonLin$ [see Fig.~\ref{fig4}(a)].
+Well-understood for two-level systems driven by static Hamiltonians~\cite{Deffner2017,Mandelstam1945,Margolus1998}, quantum speed limits have also been analyzed for time-dependent multilevel systems~\cite{Anandan1990,Deffner2013}, and, specifically, for the ground to the first excited state transfer in a Bose-Einstein condensate~\cite{vanFrank2016}.
+We analyze a Gaussian potential case to find a minimum time $\QSL$ needed to perform the excitation from the ground to the first excited state, $\GroundState(\Pos) \rightarrow \FockStateOne(\Pos)$, with some infidelity threshold for different values of nonharmonicity $\NonLin$ .
 In the regime of interest, $\NonLin \sim 0.1 - 0.5$, there is no strong scaling of $\QSL$ with the nonharmonicity and achievable fidelity scales exponentially with the protocol time.
-For the example of an optical tweezer, it implies that, without noise, the deeper the tweezer, the more bound states accessed and the faster the protocol (and hence also requiring more control bandwidth), as $\Frequency \sim \TweezerDepth^{1/2}$.
-We then analyze the number of excitations averaged throughout the protocol, $\AvN = \int d \Time \sum_n n \OccupNumbers$, as it is relevant for analytical quantum speed limits~\cite{Margolus1998,Chen2010b,Ness2021} and proneness to decoherence.
-Fig.~\ref{fig4}(b) shows the results for the Gaussian potential, displaying an increase of the average excitation number with decreasing nonharmonicity, indicating that more nonharmonic potentials are preferred when low excitation is necessitated.
+For the example of an optical tweezer, it implies that, without noise, the deeper the tweezer, the more bound states accessed and the faster the protocol (and hence requiring more control bandwidth), as $\Frequency \sim \TweezerDepth^{1/2}$.
+We then analyze the number of excitations averaged throughout the protocol,

+as this quantity is relevant for analytical quantum speed limits~\cite{Margolus1998,Chen2010a,Ness2021} and sensitivity to decoherence.
+Fig.~\ref{fig10}(b) shows that the average excitation number increases as the nonharmonicity decreases.
+This indicates that protocols involving deeper, more harmonic potential wells tend to populate higher excited states.
+Interestingly, $\AvN$ appears to depend only weakly on $\TimeMax$.
+A plausible explanation is that the maximum excitation is ultimately constrained by the finite depth of the potential and is saturated in optimally controlled scenarios.
+Consequently, highly nonharmonic potentials are preferred when minimizing excitation (and thus enhancing robustness) is important.